Probing CP and flavor violation in neutral kaon decays with ALPs: Experimental recasts

 \section{Experimental recasts}

 In this appendix we provide some details about the recasts of the experimental results used for \Fig{fig:K_bounds}.
 The recasts were needed in cases where the experimental results were given for a stable ALP i.e. in the limit of infinite lifetime.
 For each experiment, we estimate the experimental efficiency as a function the finite lifetime of the ALP.
 The ALP lifetime in the model we consider in \Sec{section:prompt_ALP} is effectivity $\tau_a \approx \Gamma^{-1}(a\to \gamma \gamma)$.
-We use the expression for the effective ALP coupling to photons and the corresponding decay width from Ref.~\cite{Bauer:2020jbp}.